What is Social Purpose Works (SPW)?

 What is a Pro Bono Professional?

 Volunteers come in many stripes.
 Some want to provide direct service to your programs or constituents.
 The professionally skilled volunteer wants to work on short term, high impact projects that leverage the career skills they’ve developed over a lifetime.
-They can tackle creating marketing materials; improving a financial report; revising HR policies; updating strategic plans…and more!
+They can tackle creating marketing materials; improving a financial report; revising HR policies; updating strategic plans…and so much more!

 How are Pro Bono Professionals vetted for project assignments?

-We require applications, resumes, interviews, criminal background checks and reference checks to qualify them for placement in projects.
+We require applications, resumes, interviews, criminal background checks, and reference checks to qualify them for placement in projects.
 They also complete a required training that familiarizes them with nonprofits and what to expect when making the transition from corporate/business life to this new sector.
 We also recruit former nonprofit professionals who are very familiar with what it takes to be successful in a nonprofit setting.